Through The Fibro Fog

 Claire

-These coconut macadamia nut cookies are a fun sweet treat that will be loved by adults and kids alike.
-Made with pantry staples, they are very easy to make and come together in less than half an hour.
-Vegetarian, gluten-free (using suitable oats) and low histamine.
+These coconut macadamia nut cookies are a fun sweet treat that will be loved by adults and kids alike!
+Made with pantry staples, they come together in less than 30 minutes.

 Prevent your screen from going dark